espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Add Dependencies
 ================

 When your component depends on another component, you need to specify this dependency relationship in your component's manifest file as well.
 Our :doc:`Version Solver <../guides/version_solver>` would collect all dependencies and calculate the final versioning solution.
-For example:
+Example:

 .. code:: yaml